 6. Monitor daily:

 Once you have your posts planned and your ads created with an efficient budget, the next step of our Facebook marketing strategy is to begin monitoring your Facebook account.
-We recommend monitoring your account every day to respond to comments and messages and to make sure all your scheduled content is posting properly.
+We recommend monitoring your account every day to respond to comments or messages on your Facebook Messenger and make sure all your scheduled content is posting properly.